Keyboard shortcuts

 Control Flow

-If statements will only execute their body as long as their condition is true.
-The condition must be a bool, and does not have to be in parentheses (though because a binary operator expression is used below, it looks like it does)
+If expressions will only evaluate and resolve to their body if their condition is true.
+The condition must be a bool, and does not have to be in parentheses (though because a binary operator expression is used below, which do require parentheses in all positions, it looks like it does)

 if (x > 10) {